ISO_logo ISO_logo

 Beam Expanders Overview

 Beam Expanders not only increase the diameter of a collimated laser beam, they also decrease beam divergence.
+Input Beam Diameter is the diameter of the laser beam entering the beam expander.
+This parameter is crucial as it determines the necessary specifications for the beam expander to achieve the desired output beam diameter.
 The entire system does not have a focal length, i.e., both the input beam and output beam are collimated in a beam expander system.
 For many applications, the input laser beam has spatially varying intensity “noise” and a spatial filter is added into the beam expander system for producing a clean laser beam.

 A beam expander is often an optical telescope, formed of two lenses.
 The two most widely used configurations include the so-called Keplerian telescope and the Galilean telescope.